chihero/git-credential-manager/docs/azrepos-users-and-tokens.md

 using Git or one of these tools with the same account, you'll never need to re-authenticate due to expired tokens!

-#### User accounts
+### User accounts

-In versions of Git Credential Manager that support Microsoft identity OAuth tokens, the user account used to authenticate for a particular Azure DevOps organization will now be remembered.
+The user account used to authenticate for a particular Azure DevOps organization is remembered by Git Credential Manager.

 The first time you clone, fetch or push from/to an Azure DevOps organization you will be prompted to sign-in and select a user account.
 Git Credential Manager will remember which account you used and continue to use that for all future remote Git operations (clone/fetch/push).
 An account is said to be "bound" to an Azure DevOps organization.

----

-**Note:** If GCM is set to use PAT credentials, this account will **NOT** be used and you will continue to be prompted to select a user account to renew the credential.
-This may change in the future.

----

 Normally you won't need to worry about managing which user accounts Git Credential Manager is using as this is configured automatically when you first